 I have always had a desire to help others and after 13 years of a career in Information Systems Testing, I decided it was time to pursue my vision of helping others with their lives' vision.

 When I was a Senior Test Analyst, I undertook a number of Personal Development courses that were not only beneficial at work but empowered me through my personal challenges.
-In June 2012, I also undertook personal training and coaching courses at the Coaching Academy.
-These programs helped me to contribute to my goal of being a life coach.
+I also undertook personal training and coaching courses at the Coaching Academy.
+These programs helped me to contribute to my goal of being a life, self-belief & empowerment coach.

 In the last few years as a Test Manager and Project Manager, I have been involved in testing business systems and Project Management.
 I bring many skills with me that can work in the world of coaching.
 One of those skills is training.
 I enjoyed explaining information to teams and colleagues regarding their business needs.
 I can now use this skill to educate and empower my clients about the tools they need to get out of their current situation by inspiring and directing them toward their vision and goals.
 I believe that coaching as well as training, involves a high degree of listening and observation.
 By listening to others you can learn how to best guide them to meet their goals.